mph-/lcapy/doc/schematics.rst

     >>> O1 1 0; down, v=V_1

+.. _attributes:

 Component attributes
 ====================

-- `size`: scale factor for distance between component's nodes

-- `scale`: scale factor for length of component
+- `a`: annotation (a second label)

+- `anchors`: specify which anchors to show

+- `aspect`: aspect ratio for boxes

-- `rotate`: angle in degrees to rotate component anti-clockwise
+- `color`: component color

+- `f`: flow label

-- `mirror`: mirror component in x-axis (opamps, transistors)
+- `fill`: component fill color

-- `mirrorinputs`: mirror inputs for opamps

-- `invisible`: connect to the other components but do not draw

-- `ignore`: do not connect to the other components and do not draw (this is useful for simulating multiple mutual inductances but where it it is too hard to show them on a schematic)
+- `fliplr`: flip left/right (horizontally)

+- `flipud`: flip up/down (vertically)

 - `free`: place no constraints on the node positions; this is useful for stepped wires.
 With this attribute the `size` and `rotate` attributes are ignored.

+- `i`: current label

+- `ignore`: do not connect to the other components and do not draw (this is useful for simulating multiple mutual inductances but where it it is too hard to show them on a schematic)

-- `color`: component color
+- `invert`: invert component vertically

-- `variable`: for variable resistors, inductors, and capacitors
+- `invisible`: connect to the other components but do not draw

+- `fixed`: do not stretch

 - `kind`: `electrolytic`, `polar`, or `variable` for capacitors; `variable` for inductors

-- `fixed`: do not stretch
+- `l`: label

+- `mirror`: mirror component in x-axis (opamps, transistors)

-- `aspect`: set aspect ratio for boxes
+- `mirrorinputs`: mirror inputs for opamps

+- `offset`: distance to orthogonally offset component (useful for parallel components)
 - `pins`: define pin labels for ICs

-- `anchors`: specify which anchors to show

-- `offset`: distance to orthogonally offset component (useful for parallel components)
+- `rotate`: angle in degrees to rotate component anti-clockwise

+- `size`: scale factor for distance between component's nodes

+- `scale`: scale factor for length of component

+- `v`: voltage label

+- `variable`: for variable resistors, inductors, and capacitors

+- `width`: specify component width

 Here's an example using the variable attribute: